138 Famous Warren Buffett Quotes. Money & Investing Explained

 “I try to invest in businesses that are so wonderful that an idiot can run them.
 Because sooner or later, one will.”

-An excellent insight into the fact that many businesses begin to fail when the third generation of family owners take over.
-So a business that is so simple any idiot can run it is a maxim that reminds us of the risks of nepotism.
+This is an excellent insight into the fact that many businesses begin to fail when the third generation of family owners takes over.
+A business that is so simple that any idiot can run it is a maxim that reminds us of the risks of nepotism.

 “Pricing your products is an ongoing process that requires a good mix of math and market research.
 All business owners need to learn how to do it right”.